wechaty/plugin-freshdesk/README.md

 ## Example

-Our Friday BOT are using `wechaty-plugin-freshdesk` to connect our WeChat customers to Freshdesk.
+Our Friday BOT are using `wechaty-freshdesk` to connect our WeChat customers to Freshdesk.

 You can read the source code from: <https://github.com/wechaty/friday/blob/master/src/plugins/freshdesk.ts>